Brachistochrone-ruled timelike surfaces in Newtonian and relativistic spacetimes: Introduction

-The aim of this paper is to combine these two variational ideas and to propose a new geometric object in classical and relativistic spacetimes: \emph{brachistochrone-ruled timelike surfaces}.
+The aim of this paper is to combine these two variational ideas into a systematic construction of \emph{brachistochrone-ruled timelike surfaces} in classical and relativistic spacetimes.
 Roughly speaking, given two one-parameter families of events or observers, we consider for each parameter value the time-minimizing timelike curve (brachistochrone) connecting the corresponding pair of endpoints, with respect to a chosen time functional.
 The union of these time-minimizing worldlines forms a two-dimensional timelike surface in spacetime, ruled by brachistochronal rulings.
-Our goal is to formalize this construction, to relate it to known reductions of time functionals to Finsler or Jacobi metrics, and to explore its geometry in simple but illustrative examples.
+Our goal is to formalize this construction, to relate it to known reductions of arrival-time variational problems to spatial Lagrangian formulations (and to Jacobi/Finsler metrics in special cases), and to explore its geometry in simple but illustrative examples.

-From a physical perspective, brachistochrone-ruled timelike surfaces may be interpreted as \emph{time-optimal world sheets} connecting two families of sources and receivers, or two congruences of observers.
-They encode, in a single geometric object, the set of time-minimizing trajectories which realize the fastest possible transport or signal propagation between corresponding elements of the two families.
-From a geometric viewpoint, such surfaces interpolate between several known constructions: in flat spacetime with trivial time functional they reduce to timelike surfaces ruled by straight geodesics, while in non-trivial stationary spacetimes they are ruled by geodesics of an effective Finsler (often Randers-type) or Jacobi metric on a spatial slice \citep{BaoChernShen00,Randers41,Zermelo31,BaoRoblesShen04,GibbonsHerdeiroWarnickWerner09,Gibbons16,CaponioJavaloyesSanchez24}.